Additional information

 Stand 50 cm from a wall with your heels parallel

-Perform a squat with while swinging your arms
+Perform a squat while swinging your arms

 At the top, lean backwards to touch the wall with both hands